 - The state requirements regarding external formalities need to be fulfilled by both these structures.
 They both have to file annual reports and pay the necessary fees.

 What are the differences?

-- The major difference is that IRS stipulates that the S-corporation must be limited on the number of owners it may have.
-In fact, it can't exceed 100 individuals.
+- The major difference is that the IRS stipulates that the S-corporation must be limited to the number of owners it may have.
+It can't exceed 100 individuals.
 An LLC can have an unlimited number of owners.

 - There can be as many subdivisions to an LLC as it needs.

-- Self-employment taxes are less with the S-Corporations than with the LLCs.
+- Self-employment taxes can be less with the S-Corporations than with the LLCs.